thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

         ├── yum.json
         └── yum.sh

-The `yum.json` file simply describes how to interact with the task.
+The `yum.json` file describes how to interact with the task.
 The minimum useful file might look like the following, but you can describe parameters, data types, enable noop mode, etc. The [Writing Tasks](https://puppet.com/docs/bolt/0.x/writing_tasks.html) docs page has more information.